Jump to:

 Factorio is hands down the best tycoon game for those obsessed with building and optimizing.
 I promise: you will never run out of things to do in this game.

-Eternal expansion and optimization is the core of Factorio.
+Eternal expansion and optimization is the core of games like Factorio.
 As a stranded engineer on the uncivilized world of Nauvis, you’ll need to harvest natural resources, process them, and use these products to build space infrastructure to return home.
 You will, however, soon forget about your original goal as you immerse yourself in the various processes required to run your factory.
+The factory must always grow.

 Factorio also has multiplayer, allowing for exponential factory growth with the help of your friends.
 There’s also a very active mod scene, allowing you to tweak the complexity and add even more content.